Yom Kippur: Flying Amongst AngelsJul 05, 2023

 “Who wants it now?” he asked.

-Every hand in the room stated up.
+Every hand in the room remained in the air.

-“Who still wants this?"
+“Who still wants it?”

 Every hand was still up in the air.

 Yom Kippur, the Day of Atonement, is unquestionably one of the most important days of the year.
 And yet, in many ways, it is a mystery.
-While one might assumedly categorize it as a day of suffering and sadness, Chazal refer to Yom Kippur as a spiritually uplifting day of atonement and rebirth.T here is even an element of the day that is associated with the happiness of Purim (Yom “Ki”-Purim, a day like Purim).
+While one might assumedly categorize it as a day of suffering and sadness, Chazal refer to Yom Kippur as a spiritually uplifting day of atonement and rebirth.
+The day is even associated with the happiness of Purim (Yom K’Purim, a day like Purim).
 At the same time, though, it is a fast day.
-We normally characterize fast days as times of mourning and sadness, such as Shiva Asar B’Tamuz and Tisha B’Av.
+We normally characterize fast days as times of mourning and sadness, such as Shivah Asar B’Tamuz and Tishah B’Av.
 How is Yom Kippur different, and what is the nature of this day?